feathr-ai/feathr/docs/how-to-guides/feathr-udfs.md

 Per the first limitation (i.e. the functions should be self-contained), you should consider the following way:

 ```python
 def add_new_dropoff_and_fare_amount_column(df: DataFrame):
     from pyspark.sql.functions import dayofweek
     df = df.withColumn("f_day_of_week", dayofweek("lpep_dropoff_datetime"))

     def multiply_100(input_val):
       return input_val * 100

     df = df.withColumn("fare_amount_cents",  multiply_100("fare_amount"))
     return df
 ```

-### Best Practice
+### Best Practices

 1. One best practice is if you have multiple transformation that you want to define for one input source, you can define multiple UDFs.
-For example, you want to define

-See Illustration below:
+For example, as shown below, for the same input source, you can define different input UDFs and define completely different features over those two UDFs.

 ![Feathr UDF from input features](../images/feathr_udf.jpg)

-### PySpark Support Examples
+### UDF with PySpark Support

-Feathr supports using regular pyspark
+Feathr supports using regular pyspark:

 ```python
 def add_new_dropoff_and_fare_amount_column(df: DataFrame):
     from pyspark.sql.functions import dayofweek